simov/purest/README.md

 ## OAuth

-You can configure Purest to make your code more expressive for using various OAuth grant types.
-For example this is how the configuration for [acton][acton-oauth] looks like:
+You can configure Purest to make your code more expressive using various OAuth grant types.
+For example this is how the configuration for [act-on][acton-oauth] looks like:

 ```js
 "acton": {